Dipika018/Mentor_Artificial_Education_Trends_Analysis/README.md

 The insights gained help to understand the evolving global education landscape and its influencing factors.

 ## Group Members:
-- Dipika Gurjar (KU2407U397)
+- Dipika Gurjar - [KU2407U397]
-- Jeeya Thakrar (KU2407U409)
+- Jeeya Thakrar - [KU2407U409]
-- Dhriti Soni (KU2407U396)
+- Dhriti Soni - [KU2407U396]
-- Malaviya Riya (KU2407U423)
+- Malaviya Riya - [KU2407U423]

 ---

 ## Objective:
-This project analyzes global education trends using Python, focusing on literacy rates, enrollment rates, and education spending.
-It involves collecting data from reliable sources like the World Bank or UNESCO, cleaning and preprocessing the data (handling missing values, converting formats), and performing statistical analysis using pandas and numpy.
-Visualization is done with matplotlib to display trends over time, correlations, and comparisons between regions.
-Key visualizations include line plots for literacy rates, scatter plots for spending vs. literacy, and bar plots for regional comparisons.
-This project provides insights into the evolving education landscape and its influencing factors.
+This project uses Python to analyze global education trends, focusing on literacy rates, enrollment, and education spending.
+Data from reliable sources like UNESCO is cleaned and analyzed with pandas and numpy, while matplotlib visualizes trends, correlations, and regional comparisons.
+It provides insights into how education evolves and the factors driving change.

 ---